wellbyt3/audit-process/README.md

 # Audit Process

-When I was first getting into smart contract auditing, [watching Miletruck’s process](https://youtu.be/DySpPB3079k?si=2PON6jPrIIY_2pxa) was a game-changer.
-It gave me some structure around something that initially felt pretty opaque.
+When I was first learning smart contract auditing, [watching Miletruck’s process](https://youtu.be/DySpPB3079k?si=2PON6jPrIIY_2pxa) was a game-changer.
+It provided structure to something that initially felt opaque.
 I started by copying his approach, then tweaked it over time to fit my own style.

 Here’s what my audit process looks like now.
 I’m sharing publicly in case it helps other auditors.
-Whenever people drop tips about their process on Twitter, it’s been super helpful for me—so I figured I’d put mine out there too.
+Enjoy!

 ## Table of Contents
 - [Part 1: Preparation & Setup](#mindsets)